 Lossless smoothing of renewable power

 The objective is to meet the given ramping limits of RES power while accumulating a minimum of energy by its lossless smoothing.
 If the smooth power is generated by a low-pass filter (LPF) excited by the renewable power, then such a power filter induces high accumulation costs due to its time lag (group delay in its frequency response).
 The filter's time lag could be eliminated in theory, if the LPF was excited by a future time course of the RES power.
 Unfortunately, the time course of RES power is random and its short-time prediction (nowcasting) is not exact and this error considerably increases the energy accumulated by LPF.
-Recently, various predictive filters e.g. zero group-delay filter , Kalman filter have been examined to avoid the accumulation of energy due to the time lag of LPF.
-These filters seemingly operate as a system, integrating the predictor and LPF into one functional unit potentially accumulating less energy than a standard LPF excited by the predicted RES power.
-However, they are trained only by a historical information from the measured power signal p(t), lacking additional information e.g. from the sky imagery.
-As a result, the accumulation costs raised by such filters still exceed the production costs of fossil and nuclear electricity (assuming current social cost of CO2 and nuclear waste).
+Recently, various

-Our analysis will be focused at first on the application of a standard LPF excited by a PV predictor trained by both sky imagery and p(t) signals.
-We further integrate these two into a single functional entity, exploiting the system benefit of predictive filters and maximizing the training information for the power nowcasting.
+trained by both sky imagery and p(t) signals.
+We further integrate these two into a single functional entity, exploiting the system benefit of predictive filters whilst maximizing the training information for the power nowcasting.

-In the schematic diagram on Figure 1, a PV power plant (PVPP) is connected to the grid and its intermittent power p(t) is accumulated or compensated (=smoothed) by an accumulator (ESS).
-The smoothing power is actuated by a bidirectional inverter AC/DC, and it is determined by the ouput signal p(t)-s(t+Δt) of a differencer.
+In the schematic diagram on Figure 1, a PV power plant (PVPP) is connected to the grid and its intermittent power p(t) is accumulated or compensated (smoothed in summary) by an accumulator (ESS).
+The smoothing power is actuated by a bidirectional inverter AC/DC, and it is determined by the ouput signal p(t)-s(t+Δt) of a subtractor.
 A positive sign of the smoothing power is oriented from the grid to ESS.
 Thus a total power superimposed to the grid by PVPP and ESS is determined by the filter’s output signal s(t+Δt).
 For the simplification, PVPP and ESS are single-phase connected to the grid.
 Four different power smoothing concepts will be analysed:

-• In case of LPF smoothing, the measured signal p(t) bypasses the predictor, directly exciting LPF.
+In case of LPF smoothing, the measured signal p(t) bypasses the predictor, directly exciting LPF.

-• In theory, the ideal predictive smoothing IPLPF excites the LPF by the exact future PV power signal p(t+Δt) where the lead time interval Δt compensates for the time lag of LPF.
+In theory, the ideal predictive smoothing IPLPF excites the LPF by the exact future PV power signal p(t+Δt) where the lead time interval Δt compensates for the time lag of LPF.
 The smooth power signal s(t+Δt) is a response of LPF to the input signal p(t+Δt).

-• According to the schematic diagram, PLPF smoothing method excites the LPF with a predicted PV power signal pf(t+Δt), approximating the signal p(t+Δt).
+According to the schematic diagram, PLPF smoothing method excites the LPF with a predicted PV power signal pf(t+Δt), approximating the signal p(t+Δt).
 The predictor is trained by a sky-imagery signal and by the measured PV power p(t).

-• Finally, a smart smoothing method SPLPF has been proposed, integrating the LPF with a PV predictor trained by both measured PV power p(t) and sky-imagery.
+Finally, a smart smoothing method SPLPF has been proposed, integrating the LPF with a PV predictor trained by both measured PV power p(t) and sky-imagery.
 This method has a modified block diagram.

 Energy accumulated by smoothing